Metropolis (1927 film): Plot

-In the future, wealthy industrialists and business magnates and their top employees reign over the city of Metropolis from colossal skyscrapers, while underground-dwelling workers toil to operate the great machines that power it.
+In a dystopian world, wealthy industrialists and business magnates and their top employees reign over the city of Metropolis from colossal skyscrapers, while underground-dwelling workers toil to operate the great machines that power it.
 Joh Fredersen is the city's master.
 His son, Freder, idles away his time at sports and in a pleasure garden, but is interrupted by the arrival of a young woman named Maria, who has brought a group of workers' children to witness the lifestyle of their rich "brothers".

 Maria and the children are ushered away, but Freder becomes fascinated by her.
 Against the strict rules of the city, he enters the lower levels to search for her.
 In the machine halls, he witnesses the explosion of a huge machine that kills and injures numerous workers.
 Freder has a hallucination that the machine is a temple of Moloch and the workers are being fed to it.
-When the hallucination ends, and he sees the dead workers being carried away on stretchers, he hurries to tell his father about the accident.
+When the hallucination ends, and he sees the dead workers being carried away on stretchers, he rushes to tell his father about the accident.

 Grot, foreman of the Heart Machine, brings Fredersen two maps found in the dead workers' pockets.
 Fredersen fires his assistant Josaphat for not being the first to bring him details about the explosion or the maps.
 After seeing his father's cold indifference towards the harsh conditions faced by the workers, Freder secretly rebels by deciding to help them.
 He enlists Josaphat's assistance and returns to the machine halls, taking the place of a worker who has collapsed from exhaustion.